 Divanna, please share your story with us.
 How did you get to where you are today?

-The road to finding my passion began when I was 12 years old in the 8th grade when my friends came to my house to request hair styles for prom.
+The road to finding my passion began when I was 12 years old in the 8th grade when my friends came to my house to request hairstyles for prom.
 One of the best feelings I ever had was enhancing their beauty.
-As I started talking about my passion for hair, my mother, a hard-working Cuban mother who came en el mariel in 1980 working as a manicurist warned me away with her best intentions.
+As I started talking about my passion for hair, my mother, a hard-working Cuban mother who came in the 80s working as a manicurist warned me away.
 She told me about the wear and tear on her body and the long hours.
 Yet, with my father’s whispers of “put every sweat into your passion,” I went on looking for every opportunity to do a hairstyle here and there.
 Thankfully, I went to Miami High which has a vocational program that provided Cosmetology class and immediately I took advantage of the course.
-Cosmetology was my favorite part of my day and I fell more and more in love.
+Cosmetology was my favorite part of my day and I fell more and more in love with the profession.

-As soon as I graduated with all my services and hours, I started working at a salon in Brickell.
-My mother insisted I went to college so I did, part-time, while working full time at the salon.
-It was a difficult year juggling my full-time passion for hair and part-time college but turned out to be one of the best when my mother got to see what I had seen in myself as a little girl and that was my true life calling for hair.
-I was able to gain invaluable hair care experience quickly.
-The salon kept giving me more opportunities and I grew into my best talents.
-Now, I am providing color, extensions, haircuts, keratin, treatments services and I specialize in color and hair extensions.
-With all of my experience, I’ve grown to a business I adore.
-I am fortunate enough to work with some amazing women and I thank God for blessing me with the strength to venture off on my own while still being able to give time to beautiful four year old daughter Life, for my parents support, for Rikrak and for Ellie believing in me and to Voyage Miami for today.
+As soon as I graduated high school, with all my services and hours, I started working at a salon in Brickell.
+My mother insisted I went to college so I did, part-time, while happily working full time at Rikrak.
+It was a difficult year juggling my full-time passion for hair and school, but my mother soon saw what I had seen in myself as a little girl and that was my true life calling for hair.
+I was able to gain invaluable hair care experience at Rikrak.
+The salon noticed my talent and offered me great opportunities.
+Now, I am providing color, extensions, haircuts, keratin, treatments services and I specialize in color, balayage, baby lights, and hair extensions.
+With all of my experience, I’ve grown a business I take pride in.

 We’re always bombarded by how great it is to pursue your passion, etc. – but we’ve spoken with enough people to know that it’s not always easy.
 Overall, would you say things have been easy for you?